-Following a successful Special Town Meeting vote, the Town anticipates naming one or more Designated Developer and entering into a PDA to establish the terms for the Designated Developer' Due Diligence Period.
-Any remaining site or property investigation is expected to be carried out during the Due Diligence Period, at the end of which the Town and Designated Developer will enter into a Developer LDA.
+The Town anticipates naming one or more Designated Developers following evaluation of the RFP responses and entering into a PDA to establish the terms and conditions of the Due Diligence Period.
+Any remaining site or property investigation is expected to be carried out during the Due Diligence Period.
+Following completion of Due Diligence and subject to approval of the Board of Selectman, the Designated Developer(s) will present their proposal at Special Town Meeting in support of the Town's request for voter approval to grant authority for the disposition.

+Provided the required Special Town Meeting approval is obtained, the Town and the Designated Developer(s) will proceed to negotiate the Developer LDA.
 The Developer LDA will establish milestones precedent to the closing on the sale of the Disposition Property or applicable portions thereof.
-It is anticipated that closing will take place promptly after the execution of the Developer LDA, which may be extended by approval of the Town.
-Conditions and milestones under the Developer LDA will include steps necessary for implementation of the development proposal, such as site planning/engineering, environmental approvals, applicable local, state and federal zoning and permitting approvals, MEPA compliance, financing commitments, construction coordination and demonstration of constructability and others steps required to demonstrate the likelihood of project success.
+It is anticipated that closing will take place promptly after the execution of the Developer LDA.
+Conditions and milestones under the Developer LDA will include steps necessary for implementation of the development proposal, such as site planning/engineering, environmental approvals, applicable local, state and federal zoning and permitting approvals, verification of DCAMM LDA, MOA, and MEPA compliance, securing of financing commitments, construction coordination, demonstration of constructability, and others steps required to demonstrate the likelihood of project success.

-If the Developer LDA documents are not executed and submitted to the Town within 120-days of the PDA the provisional designation will automatically expire unless an extension of time is granted in writing by the Town in its sole discretion.
-Upon execution of the Developer LDA, the Designated Developer will be required to submit the following additional documents subject to review and approval by the Town:
+If the Developer LDA documents are not executed and submitted to the Town within 120 days of the PDA the provisional designation will automatically expire unless an extension of time is granted in writing by the Town in its sole discretion.
+Upon execution of the Developer LDA, the Designated Developer will be required to resubmit the following documents subject to review and approval by the Town: